-The two presentations are made possible thanks to amazing technique - "CheerpJ", developed by the compony "Leaning Technologies".
-It is the open source that is granted to free-software developments at no cost.
+This page provides live presentation of these two Apps.
+It has been made possible thanks to amazing technique - "CheerpJ", developed by the compony "Leaning Technologies".
+This technique is the open source that is granted to free-software developments at no cost.

 CheerpJ is a solution designed to run Java applications and applets in modern web browsers by compiling Java bytecode into WebAssembly and JavaScript.
-Leaning Technologies is a British-Dutch company that specializes in compile-to-JavaScript and compile-to-WebAssembly solutions, and CheerpJ is one of its most successful products.
+Leaning Technologies is a British-Dutch company that specializes in compile-to-JavaScript and compile-to-WebAssembly solutions.
+The CheerpJ is one of the most successful products.

-Accordingly, the presentation of both Apps is organized in the way where each model developed in the QDS MSE Applicatio or each Exploration Task executed by the SEM ABS Application is exposed on the screen just for a few seconds, and then is replaced by the next, the next, and so on.
+The presentation of both Apps is organized in the way where each model developed in the QDS MSE Application or each Exploration Task executed by the SEM ABS Application is exposed on the screen just for a few seconds, and then is replaced by the next, the next, and so on.
 All steps of the domo, thus, are cycling, as the Carousel, until the presentation is interrupted by you.
-Please, choose the Presentation you would like to see by clicking one of the two links below.
+Both Apps were developed using browser Google Chrome and tested in Microsoft Age.
+So, these browsers are the preferred ones.

 Attention!
 Presentation of the Java Desktop Applications in a browser requires transforming Java Apps to the form that can be drawn and animated by the modern browsers.
 Therefore, it may take several seconds to bring the App into the browser and complete forming its image before the App can be shown on the screen.
 Please be patient.